shakes76/PatternAnalysis-2024/recognition/47049358/README.md

 The loss function mitigates the problem with other loss functions such as a cross-entropy loss which tend to be biased toward a dominant class.
 The design of dice loss provides more accurate representation of the model's performance in segmentation.
 In addition `monai` provides an option to exclude background from the calculation of loss, and the model makes use of this option when calculating the loss (background is included when testing).

-The author recommends the sum of dice loss and a weighted cross-entropy loss (Yang et al., 2022) for the problem as it seems to produces the most optimal performance.
+It is recommended to use the sum of dice loss and a weighted cross-entropy loss (Yang et al., 2022) for the problem as it seems to optimise the performance the most.
 Cross-entropy loss is calculating by:

 $$L_{CE} = \frac{1}{N} \Sigma_i - [y_i \times \ln (p_i) + (1 - y_i) \times \ln (1 - p_i)]$$